zsavajji/gmap-vue/README.md

 __All events are prefixed with `g-`.
 Example : `g-click` so it does not interfere with DOM events.__

 __Documentation is up to date__: take a look at the wiki

-## Sponsor

-This component is sponsored by [PapayaPods](http://en.papayapods.com).
-Feel free to check out `vue-google-maps` in production !!